Managing behaviour by asking kids to think for themselves...

 So, when a child is doing something I disagree with, rather than asking (or forcing) them to comply with my own directive, it seems to me to be more powerful to ask them to consider the impact of their actions instead.
 This requires them to consider their needs against the needs of others, to empathise, and, ultimately, to think for themselves...

 P.S.Interested in making these wands yourself?
-You can find downloadable instructions for this and a few other crafts in the Forest Schooled Resources pages :)
+You can find downloadable instructions for this and a few other crafts here. :)

 Porter L (2003) Young Children's Behaviour 2nd Edition, Paul Chapman Publishing, London.